luoxuzhi/better-storage/README.md

-> a project pack by localStorage
+> a project pack for localStorage

 ## Build Setup